Victoria University of Wellington: Early days

-While Victoria College had been legally founded, a grand, a council and a number of students, it had no physical property for the first decade of its existence.
+While Victoria College had been legally founded with a grant, a council and a number of students, it had no physical property for the first decade of its existence.
 Early courses were held at Wellington Girls High School as well as the Technical School building on Victoria Street.

 The professors set about creating a unique identity for the college.
 The somewhat fitting motto "Sapientia magis auro desideranda" was adopted in 1902.
 In 1903, the college adopted a badge and coat of arms featuring three crowns, the stars of the southern cross and the crest of the namesake of Wellington.
 It was at this time that the colours of the college were chosen; dark green and gold, taking inspiration of the colours of the nearby gorse covered Tinakori Hill.

 In 1903 the council intended to establish a professorship in law, ‘with a desire of to making the Law School at Wellington the most complete in the Colony’, as soon as financially possible.
-The college appointed a fifth professor, in modern languages - selecting the Oxford educated Anglo-German George von Zedlitz.
+The college appointed a fifth professor, in modern languages – selecting the Oxford educated Anglo-German George von Zedlitz.
 Zelditz was joined by a newly appointed New Zealand-educated biology professor Harry Borrer Kirk.

 Kelburn campus

 The newly appointed Council in 1889 had considered the use of the 13-acre Alexandra Barracks site for a permanent campus.
 The site was widely supported in Wellington, but release of the land for academic purposes was stalled by the Seddon Government.
 In February 1901 an offer was made by a wealthy Wairarapa sheep farmer named Charles Pharazyn.
 Pharazyn offered to donate £1000 if the college was built on a 6-acre plot of hilly land in Kelburn.
-Coincidentally, Pharazyn held a major financial interest in the then-under construction Kelburn - Karori Tramway (now known as the Wellington Cable Car).
+Coincidentally, Pharazyn held a major financial interest in the then-under construction Kelburn – Karori Tramway (now known as the Wellington Cable Car).
 The Tramway was completed the following year, and to this day transports students from the central business area of Lambton Quay, to the university via Salamanca Station.

-Construction began in 1902, with the regrading of the hillside, with the construction of a main building following shortly after, designed by local architects F. Penty and E.M.
+Construction began in 1902 with the regrading of the hillside.
+The construction of a main building followed shortly after, designed by local architects F. Penty and E.M.
 Blake in the Gothic Revival style.
-At the requests of Richard Seddon, the building gained a more imposing demeanor through the insistence of adding a third level.
-The then governor of New Zealand, Lord Plunket, laid the foundation stone on the 27th of August 1904.
+At the requests of Richard Seddon, the building gained a more imposing demeanour through the insistence of adding a third level.
+The then governor of New Zealand, Lord Plunket, laid the foundation stone on 27 August 1904.

-While opened on the 30th of March 1906, the building was not completed to its original design, but was progressively added to as the college grew.
+While opened on 30 March 1906, the building was not completed to its original design, but was progressively added to as the college grew.
 In the meantime, students had built tennis courts, as well as a wooden gymnasium and social hall being constructed.
 The building was named after Thomas Alexander Hunter, the well-regarded professor of mental science and political economy.
 Following the end of the First World War, north and south wings were added to the building, providing new teaching areas, recreational spaces, and a new library.